nightconcept/any2/project/PRD.md

     - `/Utilities/`: Placeholder for utility classes.
 Contains `.gitkeep`.

-  - `/src/Night.SampleGame`: C# console application project demonstrating the use of `Night.Framework`.
+  - `/src/SampleGame`: C# application project demonstrating the use of `Night` Framework.

-    - `Night.SampleGame.csproj`: MSBuild project file.
+    - `SampleGame.csproj`: MSBuild project file.
 References `Night` (the `Night.dll`) and includes native SDL binary deployment logic.

     - `Program.cs`: Main entry point and `IGame` implementation for the sample game.

     - `Player.cs`: Player logic for the sample platformer game.

-    - `/Samples/Platformer.cs`: Contains an alternative or modularized `Platformer` game class.

     - `/assets`: Game assets (images, etc.) for the sample game.

+  - `/tests/`: C# application project for testing `Night` Framework and future `Night.Engine` components.
+This will be a custom framework

+    - `NightTest.csproj`: MSBuild project file.

+    - `Program.cs`: Main entry point and `IGame` implementation for the test game.

+    - `/assets`: Game assets (images, etc.) for the sample game.

+    - `TestRunner.cs`: Manages and reports the status of various tests within NightTest

 - `Night.sln`: Visual Studio solution file.